Dine your Way Around Palmerston North

 The fertile landscape of Manawatū supports huge diversity when it comes to farming and food production.

-Local producers take advantage of this bounty everyday, which means that supporting locals is just the way things are done at many of Palmerston North’s restaurants and cafés.
-You’ll find locally grown proteins, vegetables and fruits on many of their menus, alongside artisanal cheeses, breads, preserves and more.
+Local producers take advantage of this bounty every day, which means that supporting locals is just the way things are done at many of Palmerston North’s restaurants and cafés.
+You’ll find locally grown proteins, vegetables and fruits on many of their menus, alongside artisanal cheeses, bread, preserves and more.

 Brew Union Brewing Co